by Robyn Jones

 By the time I was 26 I was exhausted and desperate.
 I ended up initiating a nervous breakdown because I had just about given up completely on ever feeling like myself again.
 At age 28 I was hospitalised with a massive allergic reaction and my central nervous system on the verge of collapse (with no apparent physical reason that could be found by the doctors).
 I was treated for the allergic reaction with the treatments that were available at the time.
 These helped me get back on my feet, with an adequate amount of physical function that was enough to get me through what had become one agonising day after another.
 However, nothing had changed around my feeling lost and anxious in every moment of every day.
 I thought this was going to be the way my life was to be until I died – and honestly, quite frequently I really looked forward to that day so the agony I was feeling would stop.

-I met Serge Benhayon and Universal Medicine four years later.
-Serge was the first person that really understood what I was feeling.
-I observed that he was this way with everyone.
-He seemed to understand so much more than I could comprehend.
+Four years later I met a very wise man.
 He showed me how to re-connect to myself, to the part of me that I thought I had lost.
-He has supported me to strengthen this connection to myself – firstly by being himself, and secondly by presenting different ways for me to heal myself (to let go of all that is not me, which I had accumulated along the way from trying to be what others around me wanted me to be).
+He has since supported me to strengthen this connection to myself – firstly by being himself, and secondly by presenting different ways for me to heal myself (to let go of all that is not me, which I had accumulated along the way from trying to be what others around me wanted me to be).

 What has been shown to me, very clearly, through my redevelopment, is that I had walked away from having a foundation of my true self, and instead walked towards building my foundation from what everyone else wanted me to be.